The Year Without a Santa Claus (2006 film)

 The Year Without a Santa Claus is a 2006 made-for-television comedy family fantasy film, a live-action remake of the Rankin-Bass television special The Year Without a Santa Claus.
-The live-action version premiered on NBC December 11, 2006.
-A widescreen DVD was released on December 12, 2006.
+The live-action version premiered on NBC December 11, 2006; a widescreen DVD was released on the following day.

 Plot

 This remake follows the same basic concept as the original: Santa, disillusioned by children's lack of belief in him and in the spirit of giving, decides not to deliver toys this Christmas Eve, despite the arguments by Mrs. Claus and two of his helper-elves, Jingle and Jangle.
 They decide to provide Santa with some proof that children still believe and that they still deserve toys from Santa, so the elves visit the United States in search of Christmas spirit.

 They face setbacks both in South Town, which is celebrating its annual Winter Festival, and in their dealings with the jealous, competitive Miser Brothers, who refuse to compromise long enough to permit a Christmas snow in the southern town.
 Finally, Santa's faith in children is renewed with the help of the boy Iggy Thistlewhite.